 Developers will need to code to a contract.

 To reap the benefits of a cloud native platform, developers will likely require more discipline to follow the 12-factor principles and standardize their platform and services.
 With so many choices available today, it’s tempting to embrace new technology and patterns for every app.
 Smart teams embrace a purposeful set of constraints so they are free to focus on innovative software, not reinventing the wheel for basic capabilities.

 You will need a platform; build or buy?

 Many teams explore building their own platform from a combination of open-source automation and container technologies.
 However, they soon discover they need more components than they thought—all of which weren’t designed to work together and their effort will delay starting the real work of building applications.
 Add to this to the fact that once teams have a working platform, they have to maintain it.
-Compare this experience to using a proven, integrated platform like VMware Tanzu.
+Compare this experience to using a proven, integrated product like VMware Tanzu Application Service.
 From day 1, teams can focus on building applications that drive the business, confident in the platform’s ability to take care of ops and infrastructure.

 You don’t have to go it alone.